open-ephys/gui-docs/source/User-Manual/Plugins/Ephys-Socket.rst

 Header Format for Custom Data Streams
 ######################################

-If something other than the SendTcpData node (found in OpenEphys.Sockets.Bonsai, see :ref:`In Bonsai` for details) is used to stream data (e.g., a Python script that sends data over the TCP socket), a header must be prepended to the data stream for Ephys Socket to interpret the data.
+If something other than the SendMatOverSocket node (found in OpenEphys.Sockets.Bonsai, see :ref:`In Bonsai` for details) is used to stream data (e.g., a Python script that sends data over the TCP socket), a header must be prepended to the data stream for Ephys Socket to interpret the data.

 An example Python script is included in the `Resources <https://github.com/open-ephys-plugins/ephys-socket/tree/main/Resources>`__ folder of the plugin repository, which implements the format described here.
 Each variable is 4 bytes long (with the exception of the Bit Depth, which is 2 bytes long), and must be sent in the order listed below.
 The total header length is 22 bytes.